 The finer the cement the greater the need for gypsum, as the regrinding of cement in the laboratory without the inclusion of gypsum produces an improperly retarded cement, which exhibits high creep.

-The rate of creep increases with temperature up to about No C when for a 1:7 mix and o.6 w/c ratio.
+The rate of creep increases with temperature for a 1:7 mix and o.6 w/c ratio.

 As far as low temperatures are concerned, freezing produces a high initial rate of creep, but it quickly falls to zero.